ORNL-CEES/DataTransferKit/README.rst

     * Basic geometric objects

+    * Classic DTK.
+The classic adapters provide DTK services using the version 1.0 (now deprecated) API using the new 2.0 implementation.

     Outside of the DTK source code, other applications have implementations of the DTK client interfaces in their code base that may be used to leverage the DTK services and interoperate